basschipper/homeassistant-generic-hygrostat/README.md

   max_on_time: 7200 # Optional safety max on time in seconds.
 Default = 7200 seconds
   sample_interval: 300 # Optional time between taking humidity samples in seconds, default 300 seconds
   min_humidity: 30 # Optional minimum humidity to enable dehumidification.
 Default = 0
+  unique_id: # An ID that uniquely identifies this sensor.
+Set this to a unique value to allow customization through the UI.
 ```
 It will create a binary sensor called `binary_sensor.bathroom_hygrostat`.
 Next, add some automations to switch your fan: